hi2monika/WoolworthsExerciseApi/README.md

  https://woolworthstest.azurewebsites.net/swagger/index.html

 ## TODO :
-- More Validation
+- More Validations
-- Custome Exception handling
+- Custom Exception handling
-- More unit test.
+- More unit tests
+- Logging

 Note: The sole purpose of the design is to demonstrate that CQRS can handle complex API.
 However other simpler patterns can be used in simpler use cases.